 5. Circling, pacing, and other compulsive behavior

-Circling and pacing are very healthy dog behaviors when they are looking for a place to lay down, or they need to go to the bathroom.
+Circling and pacing are very healthy dog behaviors when they are looking for a place to lie down or they need to go to the bathroom.
 But, if your dog is pacing or turning in circles without reason, it could signal a problem.
 Dogs who pace in one direction and can’t seem to change it, seem disoriented or confused, or are wandering aimlessly may have a neurological problem like dementia.

 6. Changes in urination habits or excessive thirst